Gah-Kai Leung

 Research Interests

-- Analytic social, political and legal philosophy
+- Social, political and legal philosophy (mostly in the analytic tradition)

 - Science, technology, ethics and public policy